NikiforovAll/nikiforovall.github.io/_posts/2024-06-18-polyglot-persistance-with-aspire.md

 tags: [dotnet, aspnetcore, aspire]
 published: true
 shortinfo: "Learn how to set up various databases using Aspire by building a simple social media application."
+description: "Learn how to set up various databases using Aspire by building a simple social media application."
 fullview: false
 comments: true
 related: true